That's a long way down. I think we're still on the seventh floor at this point.

 Fortunately, we're on our way over there.
 The piece of steel sitting on the grill has just been cut off.
 It is billowing smoke.
 For some reason in this picture it's billowing nothing.

 Look at me!
 I'm tight-rope-walking a girder!
-Well, not really.
-Just an interesting photo.

 Here's a great shot of the stairs that lead to the roof.
 What's really interesting is the square wooden hatch just before it.
-For all of their dramatic appearance on the outside, this is what the smoke stacks look like on the inside.

 This is where I was itching to get.
 Somewhat anticlimatic, but that's Wurstfest on the left.